GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 #include <sys/types.h>

-’ command causes a line break if a
+’ causes a break if a function has

 #include